Political worries dent sterling ahead of 7-way TV debate

 The inclusion of seven parties in Thursday's debate, including anti-EU UKIP, is seen as a sign of just how fragmented Britain's political landscape has become.

-Two-month implied volatility, which investors can buy to hedge against big swings in sterling's exchange rate over the election and in the three weeks after it, remained close to 13.2 percent, a 3-1/2-year high hit earlier in the week.
+Reflecting investor nervousness, the two-month implied volatility, which investors can buy to hedge against big swings in sterling's exchange rate over the election and in the three weeks after it, remained close to a 3-1/2-year high hit earlier in the week of 13.2 percent.

-"Focus on politics (is) likely to continue to intensify into this evening's debate (and) could act as a drag on sterling," wrote Citi analysts in a research note.
-(Editing by Toby Chopra)
+"Focus on politics (is) likely to continue to intensify into this evening's debate (and) could act as a drag on sterling given anticipated volatility," wrote Citi analysts in a research note.
+(Reporting by Jemima Kelly; Editing by Toby Chopra)

+NEW YORK, March 28 U.S. authorities have arrested an executive of a Turkish state-owned bank who is accused of conspiring to evade U.S. sanctions on Iran.